ythirion/nir-kata/solution/docs/step-by-step.md

 - 106099955391094
 ```

-Here are some interesting stuff made during the implementation.
+Some interesting stuff made during the implementation.
 - Use `lombok` to define `Extension methods` on `String`
 - Use `vavr` to use a more functional and less imperative way of coding